labordynamicsinstitute/ecco-notes/_sources/docs/biohpc/reserving.md

 - general: 24 hours
 - faculty: 3 days
-- contributing: 7 days on their contributed node
+- contributing: 7 days on their contributed node, 3 days on any other nodes.[^resnote1]

+[^resnote1]: Nodes on which long reservations are allowed are part of the `ecco_NETID` group.
+Nodes on which medium-length reservations are allowed are identified by `ecco_NETID_M` group.

 Typical nodes have between 16 and 32 CPUs, and between 128Gb and 1024Gb of RAM (memory).
 File storage varies substantially.